pkosiec/mongo-seeding/README.md

 # Mongo Seeding
-Fill your MongoDB database with data in an easy way.
-Use JSON and JavaScript files to define the data!
+Fill your MongoDB database with data in easy way.
+Use JavaScript and JSON files to define the data!

 [![Open Source Love](https://badges.frapsoft.com/os/mit/mit.svg?v=102)](https://github.com/ellerbrock/open-source-badge/)

+**If this is not what are you looking for...**
+- Searching for a command line tool?
+Use [Mongo Seeding CLI](https://github.com/pkosiec/mongo-seeding-cli)!
-Looking for Docker image?
+- Looking for Docker image?
 Try [Mongo Seeding Docker Image](https://github.com/pkosiec/mongo-seeding-image)!
 It brings also additional TypeScript support!

 ### Install
 ```bash